 - 4.4.1 (a) This clause outlines a career progression for primary principals who meet the professional criteria as affirmed by their Board in accordance with clause 4.4.1(d) and the service criteria.
 Payments made under this clause are to encourage and recognise individual professional growth, leadership and contribution of a primary principal.
-Having met the relevant service criteria, the timing as to when to seek affirmation against the applicable career structure criteria will be established by the Board and the principal. - (b) Provided that the principal and the Board as part of the annual performance agreement process has undertaken an annual review as in clause 4.2 within the last 12 months, principals covered by this Agreement will be entitled to a career allowance based on clauses 4.4.1(c)-(n) and the service and professional criteria outlined below. - (c) The principal will assemble and present a portfolio of evidence relevant to the criteria of one of the payments to the Board.
-The portfolio may include evidence such as compliance with Education Review Office (ERO) improvement recommendations for the school, outcomes of professional learning and/or sabbaticals, goals reflected in the school charter, including strategies for improvements to student learning that reflect the principles of the New Zealand curriculum documents. - (d) The Board is responsible for affirming that the principal meets the professional criteria, after which one of the following career allowances in (f) shall be made and will be paid fortnightly.
-The affirmation process will be in accordance with clause 4.2.2. - (e) A principal can only receive one payment under 4.4.1(f) at any one time.
-The payment will be prorated for part-time principals. - (f) The career allowances for each stage are as follows: - (i) Primary principals who meet the service and professional criteria for stage one will be entitled to an annual career allowance.
+Having met the relevant service criteria, the timing as to when to seek affirmation against the applicable career structure criteria will be established by the Board and the principal. - (b) Provided that the principal has successfully completed a Professional Growth Cycle and the Board has been provided with an annual statement as in clause 4.1.1 within the last 12 months, principals covered by this Agreement will be entitled to a career allowance based on clauses 4.4.1(c)-(n) and the service and professional criteria outlined below. - (c) The principal will assemble and present a portfolio of evidence relevant to the criteria of one of the payments to the Board.
+The portfolio may include evidence such as compliance with ERO improvement recommendations for the school, outcomes of professional learning and/or sabbaticals, goals reflected in the school charter, including strategies for improvements to student learning that reflect the principles of the New Zealand curriculum documents. - (d) The Board is responsible for affirming that the principal meets the professional criteria, after which one of the following career allowances in (f) shall be made and will be paid fortnightly. - (e) A principal can only receive one payment under 4.4.1(f) at any one time.
+The payment will be pro-rated for part-time principals. - (f) The career allowances for each stage are as follows: - (i) Primary principals who meet the service and professional criteria for stage one will be entitled to an annual career allowance.
 The rate of the allowance is \$3,641. - (ii) Primary principals who meet the service and professional criteria for stage two will be entitled to an annual career allowance.
-The rate of the allowance is \$6,763. - (iii) Primary principals who meet the service and professional criteria for stage three will be entitled to an annual career allowance.
+The rate of the allowance is \$6,763.

+(iii) Primary principals who meet the service and professional criteria for stage three will be entitled to an annual career allowance.
 The rate of the allowance is \$9,884.